neural-bridge.dev

 By Andy Herman

 If you build, deploy, or use AI in production right now, you’re being regulated by people you’ve never met.
 Some of those regulations took effect this year.
 More are coming.
-The landscape is fragmented across jurisdictions, fast-moving across calendar quarters, and sometimes contradictory across regulators.
+The landscape is fragmented, fast-moving, and sometimes contradictory across regulators.
 It’s also the most consequential thing happening in cybersecurity policy in a generation.

 This piece is the lay of the land as of mid-2026.
 It is not legal advice.
 It is a working practitioner’s map of what exists, who it applies to, and what it actually changes about how you build.